daggarwal23/Dynamic-Pricing-Strategy-Using-Linear-Regression/README.md

 ## Files in the Repository

 - **`data/`**: This directory contains the data file used for analysis.
-  - `data_file.csv`: The dataset used for modeling.
+  - `dynamic_pricing.csv`: The dataset used for modeling.

 - **`notebooks/`**: This directory contains the Jupyter notebook file.
-  - `dynamic_pricing_analysis.ipynb`: The IPython notebook containing the analysis, model implementations, and results.
+  - `Dynamic Pricing Model Using Linear Regression.ipynb`: The IPython notebook containing the analysis, model implementations, and results.

 ## Requirements